The Ultimate Great Migration Adventure

 As June moves into July, the hundreds of thousands of wildebeest and zebra continue to head north along the western edge of the park toward an even riskier barrier: the Mara River in the north of the Serengeti.
 These river crossings are arguably one of the most exciting wildlife events on Earth.
 They usually begin at the onset of high season in July, but timing all depends on nature.

-The herds will typically be found in the Northern Serengeti in the month of July, where access is provided by Asilia's three mobile migration camps as well as Sayari Camp (for those looking to indulge just a little bit more).
-Later in July, those animals that have successfully made it across the Mara River will also be found in Kenya’s Masai Mara, where guests of Rekero Camp can watch river crossings right from the main deck of the camp.
+The herds will typically be found in the Northern Serengeti in the month of July, where access is provided by Asilia's mobile migration camps as well as Sayari Camp (for those looking to indulge just a little bit more).
+Later in July, those animals that have successfully made it across the Mara River will also be found in the Masai Mara, where guests of Rekero Camp can watch river crossings right from the main deck of the camp on their Kenyan safari.
 At this time, daily river crossings can be seen at the Mara and Talek rivers, both often central to incredible scenes.

 By August, the herds have faced the challenge of crossing the Mara River and are spread throughout the Masai Mara's northern region, with many remaining in the northern Serengeti.
 In years when the river is in full flow, the panic and confusion at the crossings — combined with waiting predators and surging currents — can cause massive loss of life.
 But, even in years of relatively gently flowing water, the crocs take their toll, not to mention the lions and other large predators that patrol the banks, ready to ambush any wildebeest that make it to the other side.
 There is no single crossing: at some spots, there are just a few individuals, while others see a mass of animals moving without break for hours.